bluz71/vim-moonfly-colors/README.md

 let g:moonflyTerminalColors = 0
 ```

-:bell: Neovim 0.5.0 or later in a terminal with `termguicolors` [passes
+:bulb: Neovim 0.5.0 or later in a terminal with `termguicolors` [passes
 through](https://github.com/neovim/neovim/pull/10994) terminal palette colors,
 hence, *moonfly* will not enable terminal colors by default, they are not needed.